twks-cohort/nine-lab-platform-eks-base/README.md

 # not yet

-- not forwarding kube-state-metrics to container-insights, probably not necessary for poc
+- not forwarding kube-state-metrics to container-insights

-Given poc, limited configuration testing to the basics. operational deployment would require:

-- test metrics-server and kube-state-metrics for actual outputs and test aggregation for presence of the metrics
+Standard tests not inclued in pipeline:

-- test aws container-insight aggregation for results
+- test to confirm aws container-insight aggregation is occuring
 - test cluster-autoscaler response to load
+- no operational monitors defined